 - Remote deposit capture

-Remember, for each of these, it’s important to understand whether these volumes are increasing or decreasing and what controls are in place to mitigate the inherent risk.
+Remember, it’s essential to understand whether these volumes are increasing or decreasing and what controls are in place to mitigate the inherent risk.
 Once again, all supporting documentation of your analysis must be retained.

 Geography